mebmrauf/CSE423-Computer-Graphics/Notes/Final/FL04 - Curves.md

     Therefore, the point on the cubic Bézier curve at t = 0.5 is (3, 2.5).
     ```

+### Problem 05

-- Given the four control points in 3D:
+Given the four control points in 3D:
 P0 = (0,0,0), P1 = (3,6,0), P2 = (6,6,6), P3 = (9,0,6)
 Find the point on the cubic Bézier curve at t = 0.5.